 Harvard Business Review has reported that 40% of employed Americans say they'd put more energy into their work if they received recognition more often.

 Be careful not to confuse rewards with recognition.
 When employees say they want more recognition for their hard work, they don’t mean rewards.

 A reward would be a cash bonus or other gift with a monetary value.
 Recognition is the act of appreciating and acknowledging your employees' great work and effort.
 It doesn’t have to be complicated, 85% of employees simply want to hear 'thank you' in their work interactions.

 Where to start?
 Take stock of your current recognition strategy.
 Are you relying too heavily on rewards?
 Assess the impact your approach has on employee engagement, culture, and business performance.

-Advanced action: Establish a modern recognition strategy by implementing a platform that simplifies and normalizes frequent recognition in your organization and helps you track who is being recognized or recognizing most often.
+Advanced action: Implement a modern platform that simplifies recognition and helps you track who is being recognized, or recognizing most often.

 With those four important to-dos' officially on your Employee Engagement and Culture Checklist, you're ready to get to work.

 Your employees have been through a lot in recent years; let's make sure they feel engaged, connected, and recognized at work.

 Kudos is an employee engagement, culture, and analytics platform, that harnesses the power of peer-to-peer recognition, values reinforcement, and open communication to help organizations boost employee engagement, reduce turnover, improve culture, and drive productivity and performance.
 Kudos uses unique proprietary methodologies to deliver essential people analytics on culture, performance, equity, and inclusion, providing organizations with deep insights and a clear understanding of their workforce.Talk to Sales